Bri-gid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays the first ten lines of /etc/passwd
+Displays the third line of the file iacta